Patient education: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)

 ELBOW TENDINOPATHY TREATMENT

-Pain relief — If needed, you can take a pain medicine, such as acetaminophen (sold as Tylenol® and other brands), ibuprofen (sold as Advil®, Motrin®), or naproxen (sold as Aleve®) (see "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)").
+Pain relief — If needed, you can take a pain medicine, such as acetaminophen (sold as Tylenol® and other brands), ibuprofen (sold as Advil®, Motrin®), or naproxen (sold as Aleve®) (see "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)").
 You should not take more than 4000 mg of acetaminophen per day.
 If you have liver disease or drink alcohol regularly, you should speak with your doctor or nurse before taking acetaminophen.

 Arm brace — A tennis elbow brace or strap applies pressure to the muscles of the forearm, reducing pressure on the injured tendon in the elbow.
 You can use the brace or strap while working or playing sports.
 Apply the brace so that the cushion is resting on your forearm muscles, about 3 to 4 inches (10 cm) from the tip of the elbow bone.
 You may need to wear the brace for up to six weeks.
 Avoid wearing a wrist splint (which prevents your forearm from moving).